todo.vu support

 todo.vu’s calendar supports a time-focussed, rather than task-focussed, workflow.

-This means that users can more easily track, log and manage their time without creating task, project and client details first.
+Users can easily track, log and manage their time directly on the calendar — without creating task, project and client details first.

 Billable time, due dates, reminders and more can now be marked on todo.vu’s calendar with a click of the button, and workflows and deadlines understood at a glance.